Namass/Branch-Integration-Guides/ios-referral-guide.md

 To simulate a brand new user being referred from our perspective:

-0. use the setDebug call before you call initSession in the launch activity(see below)
+0. use the setDebug call before you call initSession in the AppDelegate (see below)
 1. Uninstall your test app
 2. Clear your browser cookies
 3. Click a link in the browser